19hours/sg-statutes/Acts/Banking Act.md

 (5) The Authority may, by regulations —

-(a) exclude the operation of this section in respect of any company or class of companies, subject to such conditions as may be prescribed;
+(a) disapply this section to any entity or class of entities, subject to such conditions as may be prescribed;

+[Act 5 of 2016 wef 30/11/2018]

 (b) provide for the manner of computation of major stakes; and

-(c) provide that any interest or control referred to in the definition of “major stake” in subsection (7), that is acquired or held, directly or indirectly, by a company in which a bank has, directly or indirectly, a major stake shall be deemed to be acquired or held by the bank.
+(c) provide that any interest or control referred to in the definition of “major stake” in subsection (7) that is acquired or held, directly or indirectly, by an entity in which a bank has, directly or indirectly, a major stake is to be treated as acquired or held by the bank.

-[23/2001; 1/2007]
+[Act 5 of 2016 wef 30/11/2018]

 (6) Any bank which contravenes this section or fails to comply with any condition imposed or prescribed under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $250,000 and, in the case of a continuing offence, to a further fine not exceeding $25,000 for every day or part thereof during which the offence continues after conviction.